mkobuolys/flutter-design-patterns/assets/markdown/mediator.md

 _Admin_, _Developer_ and _Tester_ are concrete team member classes that extend the abstract class _TeamMember_ as well as override the default _toString()_ method.

-_NotificationHub_ is an abstract class that is used as a base class for all the specific notification hubs and defines several abstract methods:
+_NotificationHub_ is an abstract interface class that is used by all the specific notification hubs and defines several methods:

 - _getTeamMembers()_ - returns a list of team members of the hub;
 - _register()_ - registers a team member to the hub;
 - _send()_ - sends a notification to registered team members;
 - _sendTo\<T\>()_ - sends a notification to specific registered team members.

-_TeamNotificationHub_ is a concrete notification hub that extends the abstract class _NotificationHub_ and implements its abstract methods.
+_TeamNotificationHub_ is a concrete notification hub that implements the _NotificationHub_ interface.
 Also, this class contain a list of registered team members - _teamMembers_.

 _MediatorExample_ initialises and contains a notification hub property to send and receive notifications, register team members to the hub.

 ### TeamMember

-An abstract class implementing base methods for all the specific team member classes.
+A base class implementing methods for all the specific team member classes.
 Method _receive()_ sets the _lastNotification_ value, _send()_ and _sendTo\<T\>()_ methods send notification by using the corresponding _notificationHub_ methods.

 ```
-abstract class TeamMember {
+base class TeamMember {
+  TeamMember({
+    required this.name,
+  });

   final String name;

   NotificationHub? notificationHub;
   String? lastNotification;

-  TeamMember({
-    required this.name,
-  });

   void receive(String from, String message) {
     lastNotification = '$from: "$message"';